lucasxbron/ThreadUp/TRADEMARK.md

 # Brand Guidelines (Proprietary)

-## 1. Brand Ownership
+## 1. Copyright & Ownership

+**Copyright © 2025 Lucas Bron.
+All rights reserved.**

-The name **“ThreadUp”**, the logo, design elements, UI, colors, and overall visual identity are the **exclusive property of Lucas Bron**.
-They are protected by copyright rights and are **not licensed for use**, even though the source code is publicly visible.
+The source code, user interface, design elements (including layout, colors, graphics), documentation, and the name **"ThreadUp"** are protected by copyright law and are the exclusive property of Lucas Bron.

+While the source code is publicly visible, it is **not licensed for general use**.
+All rights are reserved unless explicitly granted in writing.

+**Note:** The name "ThreadUp" and associated branding are proprietary.
+Even though they may not be registered trademarks, they are protected under applicable copyright and unfair competition laws.

 ---

-## 2. Permitted Use of the Code
+## 2. License & Permitted Use

-You are allowed to:
+This software is made **source-available** for transparency and educational purposes only.
+It is **not open-source** and is not licensed under MIT, GPL, or any other permissive license.

+### You may:

-- View the source code for **private, non-commercial, educational, or research purposes**
+- View the source code for **personal, non-commercial, educational, or research purposes**
-- Study the code internally
+- Study the code internally without deploying or modifying it

-You are **not allowed to**:
+### You may NOT:

-- Deploy, host, or distribute the code publicly
+- Deploy, host, distribute, or publicly use the software
+- Modify, fork, or create derivative works
-- Use the code for commercial purposes without explicit written permission
+- Use the software for commercial purposes
-- Remove copyright notices or ownership references
+- Remove or alter copyright notices, author attributions, or this license
+- Use the name "ThreadUp" or any associated branding

+**Commercial use, deployment, or redistribution require explicit written permission** from Lucas Bron.

 ---

-## 3. Brand & Design Restrictions
+## 3. Branding & Design Restrictions

-You **may not**:
+The following are proprietary and protected by copyright and unfair competition law:

+- The name **"ThreadUp"**
+- The ThreadUp logo and visual identity
+- UI/UX design, layout, and color schemes
+- Graphics, icons, and design assets

+### You may NOT:

-- Use the name **“ThreadUp”** for your deployment or product
+- Use the name "ThreadUp" for any project, product, or service
-- Use the ThreadUp logo, colors, UI elements, or other branding
+- Use or reproduce the ThreadUp logo, colors, or design elements
-- Suggest an official affiliation with ThreadUp
+- Imply any affiliation with, endorsement by, or sponsorship from ThreadUp
-- Present your version as the official ThreadUp
+- Present any derivative work as official or authorized by ThreadUp

+**If permission is granted** (in writing), you must fully rebrand your deployment.

 ---

-## 4. Rebranding Requirements for Public/Commercial Use
+## 4. Requirements for Authorized Use

-If you are granted permission to deploy or distribute the software, you **must**:
+If you receive **explicit written permission** to deploy, modify, or distribute the software, you must:

-1. **Change the project name**
+1. **Rename the project** – do not use "ThreadUp" or any confusingly similar name
-2. **Replace the logo and all branding** with your own designs
-3. **Modify the UI, color schemes, and visual identity**
+2. **Replace all branding** – create your own logo, color scheme, and visual identity
+3. **Modify the UI design** – ensure your version is visually distinct
-4. **Remove or replace all team information** (names, avatars, bios, contributors)
+4. **Remove team information** – replace all names, avatars, bios, and contributor references
-5. **Include clear attribution**: Your version is based on ThreadUp
+5. **Include clear attribution** (see below)
+6. **Provide a copy of your deployment** and usage details to Lucas Bron upon request

+Failure to comply may result in termination of permission and legal action.

 ---